Zone 2 Cardio After 45: Benefits, Risks, and How to Start Safely

-The Science: How Zone 2 Training Supercharges Your
+The Science: How Zone 2 Training Supports Mitochondrial Health

 At the heart of Zone 2 training’s longevity benefits are your mitochondria, the powerhouses of your cells.
 Think of them as tiny engines that convert fat and glucose into the energy your body needs to function.
 As we age, our mitochondria become less efficient and fewer in number, a key driver of age-related decline.

-Zone 2 cardio directly counteracts this by promoting mitochondrial biogenesis (the creation of new mitochondria) and improving the function of existing ones.
-By training in this zone, you are specifically targeting your Type I muscle fibers (the endurance-focused ones), which are packed with mitochondria.
-This sustained, low-intensity effort forces your body to become better at metabolizing fat, a clean and abundant fuel source.
-The result is a more robust and efficient energy system, which translates to better metabolic health and a slower rate of biological aging.
+Research suggests Zone 2 cardio may support mitochondrial biogenesis (the creation of new mitochondria) and improve the function of existing ones.
+By training in this zone, you are primarily engaging your Type I muscle fibers (the endurance-focused ones), which are packed with mitochondria.
+This sustained, low-intensity effort can help your body become more efficient at metabolizing fat as a fuel source.
+The result may be a more robust energy system, which can support better metabolic health over time.

-How to Find Your Personal Zone 2 Heart Rate (No Lab
+How to Estimate Your Zone 2 Heart Rate

-While a lab test is the most accurate way to determine your precise training zones, you can get a very effective estimate at home.
-The most common method is the MAF 180 Formula, developed by Dr. Phil Maffetone.
+While a lab test is the most accurate way to determine your precise training zones, you can get a rough estimate at home.
+One commonly referenced method is the MAF 180 Formula, developed by Dr. Phil Maffetone.
+Note that this is a general population estimate, not a personalized heart-rate prescription — individual results vary, and if you have health conditions or take medications, speak with a clinician before using any formula to guide your training.

 1. Subtract your age from 180. (e.g., 180 – 69 = 111)